History of the Friends of Shrewsbury Park

 - Liased with RBG to get fencing renewed, including a gate, to provide access from the Clothworkers Estate

-We now have over 300 members.
+We now have nearly 400 members.
 The geographical spread of our membership indicates local interest and support as well as the bond felt by past residents, especially those who loved the park as children.
 The majority give postal addresses in SE18, coming from Shooters Hill and Plumstead.

 Not all members live in the local area, however, or even in London.
 Our membership’s geographical range has an impressive span from Australia to New York City.
 (See June Clark’s article “More than a Park” in newsletter no 3.)
 Modern technology has helped make this possible: over 350 members have given their email addresses, saving us much expense and time.
 If you have an email address and haven’t told us OR haven’t received members’ email since March, please let us know on firstname.lastname@example.org).